nicode-io/The_Starting_Point/README.md

     *   We're ready for next step: Setting up a Virtual Environment :smile:

 ####    MONGO DB
+>   A no SQL Database manager, works well with Python and many more
 *   Installation
     *   ```$ sudo apt update```
     *   ```$ sudo apt -y upgrade```